-Any candidate who withdraws as a presidential candidate within one week after Round 2 of the presidential primaries may become a candidate for Vice President, for the Senate, or for the House.
+Any candidate who withdraws as a Presidential candidate within one week after Round 2 of the Presidential primaries may become a candidate for the Senate or for the House.
 A person can be a candidate for only one federal office at a time.

-The total Nominating Votes for Vice President equals the total Nominating Votes for President, determined in the same manner.
+The total Nominating Votes for Chancellor equals the total Nominating Votes for President, determined in the same manner.

-At the conclusion of the primary election for Vice President, any candidate who has received at least 15% of the total Nominating Votes qualifies for the general election ballot for Vice President in all states.
+At the conclusion of the three rounds of Chancellor primaries, any candidate who has received at least 15% of the total Nominating Votes qualifies for the general election ballot for Chancellor in all states.
 If fewer than three candidates achieve the 15% threshold, then the three candidates with the most Nominating Votes qualify for the general election ballot in all states.
 In addition, any candidate who has won at least one Nominating Vote in any state qualifies for the general election ballot in all CDs in that state.
-No other candidate will appear on the general election ballot for Vice President in any state.
+No other candidate will appear on the general election ballot for Chancellor in any state.

-2.4 Local-State-National (L-S-N) general election voting system for President and for Vice President
+2.4 Local-State-National (L-S-N) general election voting system for President and for Chancellor

-Separate general elections for President and for Vice President will take place on the date specified for the General Election for all federal offices.
+General elections for President and for Chancellor will take place on the date specified for the General Election for all federal offices.
 The winner of each election is determined by Electoral Votes.
-The total Electoral Votes for President and for Vice President equals the number of seats in the House of Representatives, plus twice the number of states.
+The total Electoral Votes for President and for Chancellor equals the number of seats in the House of Representatives, plus twice the number of states.

 The L-S-N voting system determines the winner at each level – local, state, and national.
 Using the RCV procedure for an election with one winner, the winner within each CD will be awarded all the Electoral Votes for that CD; in each state, the state-wide winner will be awarded one additional Electoral Vote; and the winner of the national popular vote will be awarded one additional Electoral Vote for each state in the Union.

-If one candidate has earned a majority of all Electoral Votes, that candidate will be declared the winner and will become the President-elect or Vice President-elect.
+If one candidate has earned a majority of all Electoral Votes, that candidate will be declared the winner and will become the President-elect or Chancellor-elect.